 A website that wants to track data from its users comes into an avoidable danger situation without legally secure cookie consent.

 The functions of a website must therefore be coordinated with numerous interests.
-If you want to track your users via Google Analytics or integrate a Youtube video, it is no longer about the pure technical feasibility or the supposedly best functional solution – the entire feature must also be legal according to copyright, competition law and data protection law.
+If you want to track your users via Google Analytics or embed a YouTube video, it’s no longer a matter of pure technical feasibility or the supposedly best functional solution – the entire feature must also be legal under copyright law, competition law and data protection law.

 This is exactly where Usercentrics comes in, because the Cookie Consent, together with our SV Tracking Manager, is actually a Fire&Forget solution that solves all cookie-consent problems in one fell swoop.